-Shift your thinking by first getting rid of these 3 Beliefs that can Lead to a Dead End Marriage.
-Then leave your old assumptions about marriage at the altar and pick up these 8 expectations for a great marriage.
+So shift your thinking and leave your old assumptions about marriage at the altar, and pick up these 8 expectations for a great marriage instead.

-2. Expect Delays.
-Planning for your future is a great thing to do as a couple, just understand that things don’t arrive on schedule – not babies, not raises, not the sitter!
+Planning for your future is a great thing to do as a couple; just understand that things don’t arrive on schedule – not babies, not raises, not the sitter!

-3. Expect Disappointments.
-File this in the, “you’re both only human” category.
+File this in the “you’re both only human” category.
 Your husband will not be the answer to all of your problems.
 He won’t be a mind reader or anticipate all of your needs.
 Be prepared to forgive.

 Be ready for that habit of his that you found so adorable while you were dating to become annoying.
 But remember this: there are things you do that likely annoy him too.
 If you just can’t overlook what’s bothering you, talk to him about it in a loving, kind way, and focus on some of these 99 things you can be thankful for about your husband.

 You might feel like you’re doing more dishes, more laundry, more bedtime reading with the kids — you get the idea.
 When you start feeling put out and put upon, instead of attacking your husband , sit down and calmly express your desire to do your job well, and ask for his help.

 6. Expect to disagree with some of his decisions.

 Just because you are “one” in marriage doesn’t mean you will agree on everything.
 And, guess what?
 That’s okay.
 Respect his right to have a different opinion than you.
 Don’t shoot down his ideas automatically.
 There is more than one way to get the job done.